ktor-doc-jp/ktor-doc-jp/pages/servers/lifecycle.md

 ---

 Ktor is designed to be flexible and extensible.
-It is composed of small simple pieces, but if you don't know what's happening then it is like a black box.
+It is composed of small, simple pieces, but if you don't know what's happening, then it is like a black box.

-In this section you will discover what Ktor is doing under the hood and you will learn more about its generic infrastructure.
+In this section, you will discover what Ktor is doing under the hood, and you will learn more about its generic infrastructure.

 **Table of contents:**